The hidden danger that could cost you millions

 Exposure to arc flash often results in serious injuries and even death.
 It can also destroy equipment and cause extensive downtime.
 The impact can be devastating to your operations and your budget.

-Why You Need NFPA 70E Compliance
+Why you need NFPA 70E compliance

 NFPA 70E is the consensus standard for electrical safety in the workplace.
 To help prevent arc flash, OSHA adheres to NFPA 70E guidelines when issuing citations.
 Committing to NFPA 70E compliance helps you: